 Single customer view

 Having a single view means that every piece of information about a given customer is accessible by anyone who needs it, when they need it.
 The result is: customer-facing people can see everything your whole company knows about a given customer or prospect.
-Here is how to create the single customer view.

 Data discovery and tagging